 The title of "fastest artist in town" has been claimed by one who does colorful dye paintings in about thirty seconds.

-The title of "fastest artist in town" has been claimed by one who does colorful dye paintings in about thirty seconds.
+Background: The title of "fastest artist in town" has been claimed by one who does colorful dye paintings in about thirty seconds.
 There are no challengers.
 Ray Duncan reports.

 Concerning a new copying-machine, like the usual office Xerox, but capable of reproducing pictures or actual objects in full color.
 It has attracted wide attention among artists, who like to experiment with what it can help them do, and a major showing of the work it turns out, assembled by six artists, has just opened at Pasadena Museum of Modern Art (corner of Colorado Blvd, and Orange Grove Ave. in Pasadena; 449-6840.